ayanonagon/Polyglot/README.md

 Check out the [sample project](https://github.com/ayanonagon/Polyglot/tree/master/PolyglotSample) for a quick demo.

-## Setting up an account for Microsoft Translate
+## Setting up an account for Microsoft Translator

-1. Subscribe to the Microsoft Translate service [here](https://datamarket.azure.com/dataset/bing/microsofttranslator).
+1. Subscribe to the Microsoft Translator service [here](https://datamarket.azure.com/dataset/bing/microsofttranslator).
 You’ll probably need to set up a new account first.
 Good luck. :trollface:
 2. Create a new application [here](https://datamarket.azure.com/developer/applications).
 This is where you will be given a client ID and client secret (which you will need for using Polyglot).

 ## Dependencies

-Because Microsoft’s Translate API returns XML, Polyglot depends on [Ono](https://github.com/mattt/Ono).
+Because the Microsoft Translator API returns XML, Polyglot depends on [Ono](https://github.com/mattt/Ono).
 You should add it to your project however you like ([CocoaPods](http://cocoapods.org/) is recommended), and add it to your target’s [bridging header](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).
-When CocoaPods fully supports Swift, this process will become a lot simpler. :octocat:
+When CocoaPods fully supports Swift, this process will become a lot simpler.

 ## Contributing